 Most Transfer applicants should apply using the OUAC’s 105 application.

 Applicants who reside outside of Canada, have never studied in Canada, and are not applying to any other Ontario university should use the University of Toronto International Application.

 If you are currently registered — or have previously registered — at the University of Toronto in a degree, diploma, certificate, as a non-degree or visiting student, you must apply using the U of T Internal Transfer Application form.

 If you have previously been an undergraduate student at the Faculty of Applied Science and Engineering and would like to resume your studies, please contact the First Year Office or Office of the Registrar for more information.

 If you have completed an undergraduate degree from the Faculty of Applied Science and Engineering and would like to take courses as a non-degree student please refer to the Special Students page for more information.

-2. Submit your online student profile and documents by February 1
+2. Submit your Online Student Profile and documents by February 5 (extended from February 1)

 Complete Your Online Student Profile